sony/model_optimization/model_compression_toolkit/exporter/README.md

                                                                                     new_experimental_exporter=True)
 ```

-### Fakely-Quantized ONNX
+### ONNX

-The model will be exported in ONNX format where weights and activations are quantized but represented as float.
+The model will be exported in ONNX format where weights and activations are quantized but represented as float
+(fakely quant).

 #### Usage Example